nitro41992/splitting-sucks/docs/implementation_plan.md

 ## Next Steps (Priority Order)

-1.  **Fix `generate_thumbnail` Cloud Function Deployment to `billfie-dev` (High Priority):**
-    - Investigate and resolve the deployment failure or `NOT_FOUND` error for `generate_thumbnail` on `billfie-dev` by checking its specific Cloud Function and Cloud Build logs in the Google Cloud Console for that project.
-Ensure the function is deployed under the correct name and region.
+1.  **~~Deploy Corrected Storage Rules and Test Thumbnail Display (High Priority):~~ (RESOLVED)**
+    - ✅ Cloud Function invoker permissions for `generate_thumbnail` correctly set.
+    - ✅ Firebase Auth user present on client-side.
+    - ✅ App Check debug token logged.
+    - ✅ Client-side payload for `generate_thumbnail` corrected.
+    - ✅ `generate_thumbnail` function successfully creates and returns thumbnail URI.
+    - ✅ Storage rule in `storage.rules` corrected to `allow read: if request.auth.uid == userId;` for the path `thumbnails/receipts/{userId}/{filename}` and deployed.
+    - ✅ Thumbnail generation and display in app now working.

-2.  **Investigate and Resolve `GoogleApiManager SecurityException` (Highest Priority):**
+2.  **Investigate and Resolve `GoogleApiManager SecurityException` (High Priority):**
     - Re-test on a clean, known-good Play Store emulator AVD (cold boot, signed in) to definitively rule out environment issues.
     - Review `android/build.gradle` and `android/app/build.gradle` for any non-standard configurations (signing, dependencies, plugins).
     - Consider creating a minimal reproducible example project with just Firebase Core, Auth, and App Check to see if the error occurs there.